 - The most commonly found erythritol on the market is Truvia.
 Many people confuse Truvia with Stevia, but while it’s a sweetener made from a compound found in the stevia plant its primary ingredient is erythritol.

 - It does, however, tend to leave a cooling taste in a lot of people's mouths--including mine.
 The sweetener also tends to crystalize if refrigerated so you have to watch out for that when baking or cooking with erythritol.

 - Swerve is a Keto friendly sweetener option and is also an easy cup for cup substitute for sugar.

 - It tastes great, has a very low GI rating, and can caramelize like sugar.

 - It is a mix of erythritol and oligosaccharides.

 - This is hands down, my favorite sweetener, especially for baking.
-I don’t get a cooling sensation with Swerve, and it is my go-to keto sweetener for baking.
+I don't get a cooling sensation and Swerve keto sweetener is my go-to for baking.

 Although you will find articles on the web talking about how it might raise blood sugar, I have yet to see a scientific article backing up this claim.
 I address this in